-SOURCE FOR THE FOLLOWING TEXT: William Nealy's Whitewater Home Companion, Southern Rivers Volume I, which has more on this run.
+SOURCE: William Nealy's Whitewater Home Companion, Southern Rivers Volume I, which has more on this run.
 Text used with permission.

-Savage River Road follows along the entire 4.5 mile run.
+Savage River Road follows along the entire 4.25 mile run.
 At approx. mile 1.5 and just before the swinging bridge that marks the end of the slalom course there is a large undercut rock (House Rock) on river left.

 The takeout is on the North Branch of the Potomac just upstream of the confluence.
 Please respect the locals and refrain from drinking or changing clothes in the open, here.
 The putin is just minutes up the road and its relative remoteness lends itself to these activities.